Antemoro people: History

 The Antaimoro people draw their name from the province of Imoro another name for the province of Matitana in the times of Imerina Kingdom.

 Some of the more recent settlers on the island of Madagascar are found amongst the Antemoro.
 Apart from their native Ampanabaka clan which form the majority, three other clans are descended from Muslim seafarers who are believed to have arrived on the southeast coast around 1500: the Anteony, the Antalaotra and the Anakara.
 Boats carrying Muslim settlers had arrived on Madagascar's shores in the past, but there was a marked uptick in arrivals around this time.
 Upon arrival they encountered several other Malagasy ethnic groups including the Zafiraminia, who also traced their origins back to Mecca by way of East Africa, although some scholars suggest that the origins of the Zafiraminia was in Sumatra.
 The Zafiraminia had developed a high status among Malagasy communities for the knowledge and technology they had carried with them from overseas, and who had the prerogative of practicing ritual animal sacrifice for the ancestors (sombili), a highly powerful and important rite among Malagasy communities.
 Oral and written historical traditions of the Antemoro describe their desire to secure marriages between the two communities, but these efforts were rejected by the Zafiraminia.
 A conflict developed between the two groups for supremacy, which the oral histories of other Malagasy groups describe as a battle between two giants.
 The conflict evolved as additional Arab settlers arrived and joined with their fellow newcomers to become Antemoro themselves.

 Antemoro paper is still commonly produced in Madagascar in centers such as Ambalavao (pictured).

+The Antemoro, regarded as the last major group of overseas migrants to settle in Madagascar, completed an important phase in the formation of the Malagasy people.
+Based on genealogical traditions and early European accounts, it has been estimated that two initial contingents of Antemoro migrants reached Madagascar around 1490 and established themselves in the Matitana region by 1512.
+A final contingent appears to have arrived by approximately 1540.

+Some traditions concerning the ancestral origins of communities in southeastern Madagascar refer to people from “Diba and Jawa” together, almost as though the two names represented a single geographical or cultural sphere.
+According to the tradition preserved at Vohimasina, people associated with Diba and Jawa came together and settled there.
+The names Diba and Wadiba have also been associated with the Maldives and the wider Maldive–Chagos island world.
+In this context, the tradition may preserve a distant memory of movements connecting Island Southeast Asia, the central Indian Ocean islands, and Madagascar.